 5. Keep going until the pattern covers the rock.
 The last step is to seal your painted Mandala stone with a clear sealant.
 Don’t be afraid to add some fun color and pattern combinations!
 Here is my finished product:

-10 helpful mandala rock painting tips
+10 helpful mandala Stone painting tips

 - Prepare paint for your color palette ahead of time.
 If you plan on using dark to light shades of a color on your Mandala design, it will be easier with paint already prepared.

-- To Create Lighter Shades: In your paint palette, place a base color, such as a darker shade of blue in 2 to 3 areas.
+- To create Lighter Shades: In your paint palette, place a base color, such as a darker shade of blue in 2 to 3 areas.
 To create a gradient, add a drop of white to the first blue on your paint palette.
 Then add two drops of white to the second and so on.
 This will make your blue, gradient colors balanced for your Mandala design.

-- Rotate your rock as you work.
+- A great way to get a uniformed look is to rotate your rock as you work.

 - Give your Mandala stone some dimension by placing a smaller dot on top of larger dots using contrasting colors.